 How to save money on food in Montreal

-- Consider eating at Montreal’s delicious vegetarian or ethnic restaurants (very affordable).
+Instead, consider eating at Montreal’s delicious vegetarian or ethnic restaurants, which are very affordable.

 Short on time?
 Consider taking this popular 3.5-hour guided bus tour.
 See over 200 sites and enjoy incredible views as you explore Mont Royal Park, Place Ville Marie shopping mall, Chinatown and Old Montreal.

 You can check availability and book this tour below with GetYourGuide.
 This is the company I use to book all my travel tours because they offer free cancellation, just in case your travel plans change.

 Start your morning by taking the Metro to Pie-IX station.
 We stayed at the Intercontinental in Old Montreal, so we bought a 2-trip ticket.